ebachelet/pyLIMA/README.md

 # OpenSourceProject

-Author : Etienne Bachelet, etibachelet@gmail.com
+Author : Etienne Bachelet, etibachelet@gmail.com and friends !

 This is an alpha version, do not expect it works :)